International Travel and DUI convictions

 Canada considers any criminal conviction to be an “offense” warranting enhanced scrutiny upon entry into the nation.
-Canada considers driving while under the influence (DUI) to be a severe criminal offense, and restricts anyone with a DUI or DWI from entering the country.
+Canada considers driving while under the influence (DUI) to be a severe criminal offense and restricts anyone with a DUI or DWI from entering the country.
 If you have been convicted of DWI or DUI (Driving While Impaired or Driving Under the Influence) within the last ten years, you may be denied entry.
-Understanding these consequences and trying to overcome them, is a complicated matter, but depends on whether the DUI is recent or older, and whether or not it was a one time offense or not.
+Understanding these consequences and trying to overcome them, is a complicated matter, but it depends on whether the DUI is recent or older, and whether or not it was a one-time offense or not.

 It’s the Canadian Criminal Code definition of impaired driving which is used to determine the severity of your conviction — even if it was a misdemeanor under local law, it may be considered more serious by Canadian standards, and in most cases is a felony under Canadian law.

 A DUI is considered a felony in Canada